avanegasp/avanegasp/README.md

 ### About me 🤙

-With over 6 years of experience in the technology industry, I've had the opportunity to work in a variety of roles, from **Customer Service to Head of Admissions**.
-Throughout my career, I've developed strong skills in customer relationship management, data analysis, and Full Stack programming training.
+With over 6 years of experience in the technology industry, I've navigated various roles, from Customer Service to Head of Admissions.
+Throughout my career, I've honed strong skills in customer relationship management, data analysis, and Full Stack programming training.

-My passion for technology and the desire to tackle complex problems have led me to embark on an exciting transition into the field of **data science**.
-During my time as a Training Analyst, I had the opportunity to work with data and discover how it can drive strategic decision-making.
+Driven by a passion for technology and a knack for solving intricate challenges, I'm now transitioning into the realm of **backend development**.
+As a Training Analyst, I delved into data-driven insights that shape strategic decisions, sparking my interest in data science.

-I'm committed to continuous learning and am currently acquiring skills in **Python programming, statistical analysis, and machine learning** through courses and personal projects.
-My prior experience in customer interactions has provided me with valuable insights into how data can be used to better understand user needs and preferences.
+I'm dedicated to ongoing growth, presently expanding my expertise in Python programming, statistical analysis, and machine learning through coursework and personal projects.
+My background in customer interactions offers a unique perspective on leveraging data to enhance user understanding and satisfaction.

 ## **Some technologies I use 👩‍💻:**